Zoran Marušić: Slavija / Krupa

 At the beginning of 2016, Marušić joined by Slavija Sarajevo recommendation by Veljko Dovedan's recommendation, who trained him as a coach of Sloga Kraljevo.
 Playing for the club, Marušić made 7 appearances in Premier League of Bosnia and Herzegovina, scoring 1 goal in away match against Borac Banja Luka.

 In summer 2016, Marušić was related with Borac Banja Luka, but he started training with new Premier League club Krupa.
 During the first half of 2016–17 season, Marušić noted 10 league matches for that club with just 1 start, scoring a goal in a match against Sarajevo.
 He also played a Bosnian Cup match against Travnik.
 After the end of first half-season, Marušić terminated the contract and left club.

 BSK Borča

 At the beginning of 2017, Marušić joined BSK Borča, but was not licensed with the club until April same year.
 He made his first appearance for the club 21 fixture match of the 2016–17 Serbian First League season, against Bežanija.
 He collected 9 appearances at total for the club until the end of a season.
 Next the club relegated to the Serbian League Belgrade, Marušić left as a free agent.

 Temnić

 In summer 2017, Marušić joined new First League club Temnić.
 Passing the complete pre-season with the club, he was ordered to playing in the first squad.
 Marušić scored his first goal for new club in the first fixture of the 2017–18 Serbian First League season for 1–0 victory over Radnički Pirot.

 Dinamo Tbilisi

-On 15 January 2021, he signed a 2-year contract with Dinamo Tbilisi.
+On 15 January 2021, he signed a two-year contract with Dinamo Tbilisi.

+Neftchi Fergana

+On December 9, 2024, he signed a contract with the Fergana club Neftchi.